 You cannot perform data subset or data generation operations on Hive and HDFS sources and targets.

 Hive Inplace Masking

->

-> You can perform an inplace masking operation on Hive data sources.
-Use a Spark execution engine to run the mappings in the cluster.
-When you use a Spark engine, you can perform shuffle and substitution masking if you use the JDBC connection type to create the dictionary connection.
+You can perform an inplace masking operation on Hive data sources.
+Use a Hive or a Spark execution engine to run the mappings in the cluster.
+You can use all the data masking techniques while you perform an inplace masking on Hive data sources with a Hive execution engine.
+When you use a Spark engine, you cannot perform shuffle and substitution masking.

->

-> Before you perform an inplace masking operation on Hive data sources, you must take a backup of source tables.
+Before you perform an inplace masking operation on Hive data sources, you must take a backup of source tables.
 If the data movement from staging to source tables fails, TDM truncates source tables and there might be loss of data.